alexgaarciia/AIMathAnalysis/README.md

 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/General instructions/level4.2.png" width = 600>
 </p>

+The underlying sequence was perfectly discovered thanks to the built-in function [FindSequenceFunction](https://reference.wolfram.com/language/ref/FindSequenceFunction.html) of Wolfram Mathematica, which gives the function/sequence applied to "n".

 #### Level 5: Calculating the future value of an investment (requires understanding and applying the compound interest formula).
 The example from below comes from this webpage: [Calculating the Future Value](https://ecampusontario.pressbooks.pub/businessfinancialmath/chapter/4-2-calculating-future-value/).